Pushpender-18/Mini-Task1/README.md

+**Link to Doc File :** https://docs.google.com/document/d/18KMiumgdXZgEBWHbK4e0MvrsfRveVoTUhBVpVkMNIp0/edit?usp=sharing

 # Blockchain
 Blockchain is a decentralized and distributed digital ledger technology.
-In this technology, Each transaction or action is sotred in the form of a block.
+In this technology, Each transaction or action is sorted in the form of a block.
 Each block has a timestamp, data, a hash and a link the hash of previous block.
 Each block is connected to previous block using hashes to form a chain.
 This blockchain is distributed among the users and each transaction is validated by the users.
 This ensures that each transaction on the blockchain is valid.
 The blockchain is distributed among